Abigail Thorn

 In 2019, Thorn hosted a livestream on Twitch in which she read plays from the Complete Works of Shakespeare for the mental health charity Samaritans.
-The stream lasted five days, featured a number of guests, and raised over £100,000 for Samaritans.
+The stream lasted five days, featured a number of guests, and raised over £100,000 for the charity.
 In September and October 2022, The Prince—a play written by and starring Thorn—ran Off West End.
 The transgender-themed work is based on characters in Shakespeare's Henry IV, Part 1 becoming self-aware.

 Thorn publicly came out as a transgender woman in January 2021, with the video Coming Out As Trans – A Little Public Statement and the more theatrical Identity: A Trans Coming Out Story.

 Early and personal life

 Thorn is from Newcastle upon Tyne and has two older brothers.
 She attended the Royal Grammar School, where she was a member of an army cadets group.
 Thorn credits her discovery of philosophy to her teacher, as well as having taken the subject as an A-level course.
 She later studied Philosophy and Theology at the University of St. Andrews, where she also participated in Mermaids and the St Andrews Revue.
 Thorn graduated with a Scottish Master of Arts in Philosophy in 2015, coming top of her year.
 She then trained at East 15 Acting School, completing a Master of Arts awarded by the University of Essex in 2017 before moving to London.

-In October 2019, Thorn discussed her sexuality in her YouTube video Queer✨, where she came out as bisexual.
+In October 2019, Thorn discussed her sexuality in her YouTube video Queer, where she came out as bisexual.
 On 30 January 2021, Thorn came out as a trans woman.
-She has given speeches at protests in favour of transgender healthcare, and advocated for transgender liberation.
-Thorn identifies as a lesbian, as of February 2022.
+She has spoken at protests in favour of transgender health care and said that transgender liberation is a more important goal than transgender representation among fictional characters or celebrities.
+Thorn cited the trans singer Kim Petras and the feminist Audre Lorde as influences in understanding her femininity.
+Thorn is a lesbian.

 Career

 YouTube

-Thorn began her YouTube channel, Philosophy Tube, as an educational channel in 2013 in response to the university tuition fees tripling in the United Kingdom in 2012, rendering higher education less accessible.
+Thorn began her YouTube channel, Philosophy Tube, as an educational channel in 2013 in response to the university tuition fees in the United Kingdom tripling in 2012, rendering higher education less accessible.
 Thorn made it her mission statement to "[give] away a philosophy degree for free".
 Thorn originally planned to record her lectures and upload them, rather than appearing in videos, but her university would not allow this.
 Her first video titled "I think therefore I am" about René Descartes was uploaded in May 2013.
 Her first subscriber unsubscribed in protest when she first voiced feminist opinions.
-Prior to transition, Thorn presented the channel under the name Oliver Thorn and was commonly known as Olly.
+Prior to transition, she presented the channel under the name Oliver Thorn.

 Thorn makes money from both YouTube advertisement revenue and crowdfunding on Patreon.
 The channel's style progressed over a period of years from a direct style of talking to the camera about the works of philosophers such as René Descartes and Immanuel Kant, to more theatrical productions.
 In 2016, Thorn took part in the YouTube NextUp, a week-long training programme for YouTubers with under 100,000 subscribers.